bhctest123/soberlivingappcom-new/src/content/blog/nuisance-lawsuits-a-crash-course-for-sober-living-home-operators.md

 ---
-title: 'Sober Living App - Nuisance Lawsuits: A Crash Course for Sober Living Home Operators&lt;br/&gt;'
+title: 'Sober Living App - Nuisance Lawsuits: A Crash Course for Sober Living Home Operators'
 description: 'Sober living operators: A crash course on understanding and responding to nuisance lawsuits.
 Learn how to protect your facility.'
 date: 2021-08-31
 author: "Ben Weiss"